Gema manual page

 Output: fn(g(a,b),z)

-the argument value is the result of translating input text until reaching
+the result of translating input text until reaching the terminator

-match which also reads the matching inner ")".
+which also reads the matching inner ")".

 Actions can also perform a wide variety of activities by using the large